Klosmi/html-basics/JS-basic.md

   //returns a function:
   // f () (num) { return num >= min && num <= max; }

-  //If I save between(min, max) into a variable:
+  //but if I save between(min, max) into a variable:

   const test = between(1, 10);